 The Colombi is meant to address a niche for users in wheelchairs, but it could also be rented by people who have difficulty walking, just like a regular cab.
 I think cities could buy and rent them like the Bixi bicycles.
 This project could be an ‘open source’ initiative and it could be driven by a consortium of cities.

-The Colombi concept was designed by Jorge Ciprian, an Industrial Designer from Argentina.
+The Colombi concept was imagined in August 2018 by Charles Bombardier and designed by Jorge Ciprian, an Industrial Designer from Argentina.
 Jorge graduated with a degree in design from the University of Buenos Aires, and he currently works as a freelance designer.
 Amongst other concepts, he also designed the Manitoo eco-friendly ATV for imaginative and the Vector hydrofoil watercraft.